imagej/imagej.github.io/_pages/people/benoalo.md

 <!-- -->

--   [Minimum Cost Z surface Projection](/plugins/minimum-cost-z-surface-projection) provide tools and plugin to detect 2D surface in 3D data. one can retrieve the altitute map of the surface and an image with the signal of the surface.
+-   [Minimum Cost Z surface Projection](/plugins/minimum-cost-z-surface-projection) provide tools and plugin to detect 2D surface in 3D data. one can retrieve the altitude map of the surface and an image with the signal of the surface.

 <!-- -->